Native American Facts For Kids was written for young people learning about the Menominee tribe for school or home-schooling reports. We encourage

 What were Menominee weapons and tools like in the past?

-Menominee hunters and warriors used bows and arrows, clubs, and stone axes.
+Menominee hunters and warriors used bows and arrows, clubs, and tomahawk axes.
 Menominee fishermen used spears and nets.

 What are Menominee arts and crafts like?